daitangio/pybash/README.md

 # pybash
-Idempotent python 3 library for rapid scripting
+Idempotent python 3 library for rapid scripting.

-Provide support for creating file, adding data to them, patching and so on
+Provide support for creating file, adding data to them, patching and so on.

 # Why?
 Bash scripting is very easy to setup.
-So we end up using it all the time for simple procedural script
+So we end up using it all the time for simple procedural script.

 Sometimes is it useful to have idempotent script, like Ansible and Saltstack teach use, this script should only do an action if needed.

-I hacve this need for a complex set of migration procedure.
+I have this need for a complex set of migration procedures.
 I was unable to do it bash
 It was an overkilll using Java